britecharts/britecharts/src/doc/topics/api-guidelines.md

 ### Commands

-They must be a verb, and keep them as one word when possible.
+Commands must be verbs and be constructed into a single word if possible

 As in: _hide, show, exportChart_